Privacy Policy

 Email address: cdixon@utility-aid.co.uk

-You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK regulator for data protection issues (www.ico.org.uk).
+You are entitled to make a complaint at any time to the Information Commissioner's Office (ICO), the UK regulator for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 Utility Aid Complaints Handling Statement

+It is your responsibility to inform us about any changes.
 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 Third-party links

-4. The majority of our business is conducted with other companies; however, as a representative of that business you will still provide us with your personal data.
+4. The majority of our business is conducted with other companies; however, as a representative of that business, you will still provide us with your personal data.
 We also deal with sole traders and partnerships and these individuals will also provide us with personal data to enable us to provide our services.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).